FastRobotsCornell/FastRobots-2025/docs/labs/Lab4.md

 ## Prelab

-If you have never used and osciloiscope before, or would like a refresher, please watch [this](https://youtu.be/lGk9z258NE0) tutorial by Dr. Kirstin Petersen for reference.
+If you have never used and oscilloscope before, or would like a refresher, please watch [this](https://youtu.be/lGk9z258NE0) tutorial by Dr. Kirstin Petersen for reference.

 Check out the [documentation](https://www.pololu.com/product-info-merged/2130) and the [datasheet](https://www.ti.com/general/docs/suppproductinfo.tsp?distId=10&gotoUrl=https%3A%2F%2Fwww.ti.com%2Flit%2Fgpn%2Fdrv8833) for the dual motor driver.